 - All ornaments like Ring, Earrings, Nose-pin, Chain/Necklace, Pendants, Badge, Brooch etc.

 - Any eatable or drinkable item opened or packed including, water bottle, tea, coffee, cold

 - Self attested copy of Aadhaar card or a valid photo id

-RPVT Answer Key 2020 - RAJUVAS has released the revised answer key of RPVT 2020 on the university website.
-Candidates can cross-check their answers and estimate their probable scores with the help of the RPVT 2020 answer key.
+RPVT Answer Key 2021 - After the successful completion of the exam, RAJUVAS will release the answer key of RPVT 2021 on the university website.
+Candidates can cross-check their answers and estimate their probable scores with the help of the RPVT 2021 answer key.

 - The answer key will be available in the form of pdfs that have to be downloaded

 - Answer key will be announced for all paper codes.

 - Candidates must download the pdf and check for their paper code to estimate their scores.

 In case candidates have any grievance against the RPVT 2021 answer key, they can challenge the official answer key by emailing the same with supporting document within the specified time.